• Skip to main content

 Jump to Recipe

 Indulge in a delicious new way to enjoy Teriyaki Brussels Sprouts with an Asian-inspired twist.
-The combination of sweet, spicy, savory, and salty flavors adds an extra layer of scrumptiousness to this classic vegetable.
+The combination of sweet, spicy, savory, and salty flavors adds an extra layer of scrumptiousness to this classic winter vegetable.
+No more boring side dishes for dinner.

 Asian-Inspired Teriyaki Brussels Sprouts Overhead Plated with chopsticks.